mia-platform/distribution/modules/disaster-recovery/velero/README.md

 For IAM Roles for Service Accounts you will have to add the `eks.amazonaws.com/role-arn` annotation to the `velero` `ServiceAccount` with the arn of the role that you have created folling the AWS guide.
-If you use the EKS Pod Identity instead you don't have to set anything on the resources and you need to follow the instructions for adding permisions to the `velero` `ServiceAccount` for the `dr-system` namespace.
+If you use the EKS Pod Identity instead you don't have to set anything on the resources and you need to follow the instructions for adding permissions to the `velero` `ServiceAccount` for the `dr-system` namespace.

 The minimal IAM Policy to assign the to service account is the following: